-Here are two theme ideas to turn up the heat when your children’s ministry cools off…
+Here are two theme ideas to build Sunday school attendance when your children’s ministry cools off…

 It’s that time of the year.
 The skies are gray, the air is cold, and kids would rather be home sleeping.
 How can you stoke the fire in your program to make church attendance irresistible?
 Revitalize your winter children’s ministry program with one of these theme ideas.

 Kids love camp.
 Use these ideas to make your camp-o-rama CAMPtastic!

 • Let your kids select the camp theme and name.
 Encourage kids to make the name fun and spiritual.
 How about Bibleland Camp or Jesus and Me Camp?

 • Have kids bring plain T-shirts.
 You supply the fabric paint, and kids make camp shirts.
 Use fine-tipped permanent markers for campers to sign each other’s shirts.